-To give your mermaid tail structure and swim like a real mermaid, you will need to insert a monofin.
+To give your mermaid tail end life and structure you will need to insert a monofin.

-Children (with adult supervision) can swim faster and more efficiently using what is known as the 'dolphin kick', using the monofin.
+Older children can also use a monofin to swim faster and more efficiently using what is known as the 'dolphin kick'.

 Easy to get on and off, these are lightweight and particularly comfortable to wear (we find the plastic or rubber ones can pinch the skin).
 The central plastic fin is covered in soft, flexible neoprene material that cocoons the ankles like a pair of socks.